 60 Hz Vs. A144 Hz Monitor.

-Thus, the manufacturers of both types of monitors have designed their products with the gamer in mind.
-In essence, a sixty Hz monitor provides a smoother and more detailed image than a graphic card with a native resolution of 400 lines at a higher refresh rate of 60 Hz.
+So, the manufacturers of both types of monitors have designed their products for gamers.
+For example, a sixty Hz monitor provides a smoother and more detailed image than a graphic card with 400 lines running at 60 Hz.

 60 Hz monitor

-If you like to watch movies on a big screen, then the best option is a 1440p or ultra HDTV with a sharp QHD resolution.
-But if your primary concern is playing games, then an excellent gaming monitor without any extra features should be enough.
+But if your primary concern is playing games, an excellent gaming monitor without extra features will be enough.

 The answer to this question is subjective and depends on your preferences.
 If you’re looking for a more immersive gaming experience, the 144Hz Monitor will give you that advantage over the 1440p Monitor.